wu-lee/rushkoff-archive/src/_articles/tech-tube-children.md

 Thirtysomethings grew up with shows like _Bonanza_ that made us interpret our world in terms of predictable beginnings, middles and endings.
 Screenagers, on the contrary, think more like _Pulp Fiction_.
 The Internet and MTV have taught them to find meaning in complex messages and, most important, to _recognize patterns_.
 Screenagers love _Mystery Science Theater 3000_--a late-night show in which a man and two robots cut up movies with rapid, left-field wisecracks.
 One of the robots might see a guy swinging his arm in an old karate movie and start humming the theme to _My Three Sons_.
 This ability to make wild, nonlinear inferences is a key to making sense of chaos.

-xxx

-We all grew up with television, so don't we already have this media training?
+**We all grew up with television, so don't we already have this media training?**

 Not like the screenagers.
 Growing up with hundreds of channels, interactive video games and especially the remote control has made screenagers much more media-literate.
 Unlike us, screenagers zap away before they get suckered into a state of anxiety for the benefit of advertisers.
-People laugh at me when I say that Beavis and Butt-head teaches media literacy.
+People laugh at me when I say that _Beavis and Butt-head_ teaches media literacy.
 Beavis and Butt-head rip apart rock videos, and kids learn to ridicule media's attempt to suck them in.
 Screenagers prefer to use television as a portal to the world, a remote view they can change at whim.
 If you want to learn to use television like they do, perpetually click through 40 or 50 stations for a week or so.
 Stop only for a few seconds.
-Develop your ability to see patterns in incon- gruent things.
+Develop your ability to see patterns in incongruent things.

-We thought our ability to stay focused for more than 10 seconds was our big advantage.
+**We thought our ability to stay focused for more than 10 seconds was our big advantage.**

 The short attention span is a misconception.
-Screenagers have immense powers of con- centration.
+Screenagers have _immense_ powers of concentration.
 Could you play SimCity for 10 hours straight?
 They process information much differently than we do.
-Their linear attention span has evolved into a nonlinear attention range.
+Their linear attention span has evolved into a nonlinear attention _range_.

-A screenager can watch nine TV shows simultaneously, and he can work on three dif- ferent projects while talking on the phone.
-This is multitasking, and it's a pivotal capa- bility for thriving in the chaos.
-To develop this ability, you need to fine-tune your attention fil- ter.
-Try to watch three or four TV shows at once, and always open your E-mail in the order you want-not in the order received..
+A screenager can watch nine TV shows simultaneously, and he can work on three different projects while talking on the phone.
+This is multitasking, and it's a pivotal capability for thriving in the chaos.
+To develop this ability, you need to fine-tune your attention filter.
+Try to watch three or four TV shows at once, and always open your E-mail in the order you want--not in the order received.
 Resist the need to have all the answers before you go on.

+xxx

 What else can we do to gain the skills of the screenagers?